ZsofiaNP/FuzzyEtEPy/README.md

 # FuzzyEtEPy

-**FuzzyEtEPy** is a collection of Jupyter notebooks that provides a Python-based end-to-end solution for creating, simulating, and training Fuzzy Cognitive Maps (FCMs).
+**FuzzyEtEPy** is a collection of Jupyter notebooks that provides a reusable Python-based end-to-end solution for creating, simulating, and training Fuzzy Cognitive Maps (FCMs).
 The workflow includes data normalization, correlation-based weight matrix creation from historical data, and tools for visualizing and simulating multi-layer FCMs.

+The example Excel data files attached and referenced in the notebooks were created as part of the following master’s thesis case study:

+**Zsófia Nagy-Perjési**, *Machine Learning Methods in Data Analysis*, Master’s Thesis, Óbuda University, John von Neumann Faculty of Informatics, Budapest, Hungary, Academic Year 2024/2025. *(In print)*

 ## License